CongJie-Pan/Dream_of_RedChamber_QA_System/beforeDevWork/light-rag-agent/TASK.md

 - Need to integrate the reasoning agent with the existing RAG systems in a non-disruptive way
 - Consider implementing a feedback loop mechanism for continuous improvement of sub-question generation
 - Need to handle edge cases where the DeepSeek model fails to generate proper sub-questions
+- Consider implementing a system health monitoring dashboard for production deployment
+- Need to enhance reasoning trace visualization with more interactive elements
+- Consider adding a model fallback mechanism when primary model is unavailable